Please note: This page is currently no longer relevant and existed when Wyngro was a actively run community for artists!

 Must be fully colored

-Must have at least one layer of shading
+Must have at least one visible layer of shading

-No transparent "floating" characters-- Must have some kind of background.
+Must have some kind of background.
+(No solid colors)

-Important note on SHADING: Make sure your shading is very clear and easy to identify.
-If it's too soft/gradient/fuzzy/light, it will not be counted!
-(Use cel-shading if you're unsure)
+Important note on SHADING: Make sure your shading is clear and easy to identify.
+If it's too soft, gradient, fuzzy, or light, it will not be counted!
+(We recommend celshading!)

 Several layers of shading and/or highlights.